Fuel Cell Electric Vehicle (FCEV) Readiness in Humboldt County

 Use these buttons to see hydrogen and fuel cell resources related to safety and permitting for specific groups.
 Resources for permitting officials will be added soon.
 General information can be found in our Frequently Asked Questions section.

 Use the button below to view resources related to incentives, available FCEV models, and training resources for fleet operators and managers.
-If you would like to receive a free fleet assessment to determine how much it would cost to incorporate a fuel cell electric vehicle, or other electric vehicle, into your fleet please call RCEA at 707-269-1700 and ask to talk to our Transportation Specialist.
+If you have specific questions about how to incorporate a fuel cell electric vehicle, or other electric vehicle, into your fleet please call RCEA at 707-269-1700 and ask to talk to our Transportation Specialist.